confluentinc/policy-library-confluent-terraform/README.md

-# Confluent Cloud Sentinel Policies for Terraform
+# Confluent Sentinel Policies for Terraform

-This library, provides prescriptive Sentinel policies that can be used to establish well managed Terraform configuration for Confluent Cloud resources.
+This library, provides prescriptive Sentinel policies that can be used to establish well managed Terraform configuration for Confluent resources.
-Terraform Cloud/Enterprise users can use the policies in this library to establish an initial policy-as-code framework as they onboard new and additional use-cases in Confluent Cloud.
+Terraform Cloud/Enterprise users can use the policies in this library to establish an initial policy-as-code framework as they onboard new and additional use-cases in Confluent.

+The policies primarily resources created and managed by the [Confluent Provider](https://registry.terraform.io/providers/confluentinc/confluent/latest).

 > **NOTE:**
 >